PaddlePaddle/CINN/docs/source/guide.md

-# Install CINN using docker guidance
+# Install CINN using docker

 ### Step 1.
 Start a docker container